 Significance with respect to existing methods

-Using the X-ray CT, toolchain for increment cores presented here has been tested as showing reliable density values due to the calibration step (Figure 6)56 and generates MXD values comparable to existing densitometry procedures13.
+Using the X-ray CT toolchain for increment cores presented here has been tested as showing reliable density values due to the calibration step (Figure 6)56 and generates MXD values comparable to existing densitometry procedures13.

 Future applications of the technique

-Any future applications of the technique might include the application of deep learning, amongst others the automated ring indications and wood tissue quantifications57, specifically for 3D images.
+Any future applications of the technique might include the application of deep learning, amongst others for the automated ring indications and wood tissue quantifications57, specifically for 3D images.

 ACKNOWLEDGMENTS